makerbase-mks/MKS-DLC32/firmware/TS35/Laser/Normal/ReadMe.md

 **Update version: V2.0.7_H35_20211213_N**

 - Fix language display error
-- Join the function of MISP, you can use M7/M9 to control
+- Join the function of MISP, you can use M7/M9 to control，Connect the control signal pin to the SCL pin of I2C.
+The control level of SCL is only 0-3.3V, so an external level conversion module is required for control

 ### 2021-12-07